 - Introductory 0% APR Period: There is a 12-month introductory period during which all purchases qualify for 0% APR.
 Beginning in the 13th billing cycle, your purchases would be subject to the APR assigned by American Express based upon its review of your credit report and card application.

-- $300 Welcome Bonus: The card provides the opportunity for a $300 statement credit.
-To earn it, you must spend $3,000 with the card within the first six months of membership.
-That’s just over $333 per month.
-You can expect to see the $300 credit within 8-12 weeks after the threshold is met.
+- $250 Welcome Bonus: The card provides the opportunity for a $250 statement credit.
+To earn it, you must spend $1,000 with the card within the first three months of membership.
+You can expect to see the credit within 8-12 weeks after the threshold is met.

 - Dispute Resolution and Return Protection Policies: These are in place to help absolve you from potentially fraudulent or incorrect charges to your card.
 The return protections associated with this card can cover you for an item that you’re trying to return but a merchant is refusing to take back.
 You can read more about that process here.